-People will also come together throughout the day to try to build as U.S. flag out of thousands of LEGOs.
+People will also come together throughout the day to try to build a U.S. flag out of thousands of LEGOs.
 LEGOLAND is open from 10 a.m. to 9 p.m.

-Orlando's theme parks are always the center of fun.
-Enjoy July 4th visiting your favorite attraction with family and friends!
+Orlando's theme parks are always the center of the fun.
+Enjoy July 4th by visiting your favorite attraction with family and friends!